superhero1/ffritz/README-APP.md

 Volume manager daemon (volmgt)
 ------------------------------

-This is a periodic services calling the ffvolume script:
+This is a periodic service calling the ffvolume script:

 The script manages "ffritz volumes" on internal or (more likely external) filesystems.
-The motivation was to become independent from directory names assigned by FritzOS for mounted drives without having to hook deeply into udev rules.
+The motivation was to
+- become independent from directory names assigned by FritzOS for mounted drives without having to hook deeply into udev rules.
-Especially when they are surprise extracted the mount point might changes, which in turn might require services to get reconfigured/restarted.
+- Handle surprise extraction and re-insertion of USB devices, which usually causes a different USB device name/mount point to be assigned.
+- Handle start/stop of services requiring the external storage.

-For this purpose volmgt manages directories below the "ffstorage" directory in the top level of a filesystem on either the internal NAS storage or external storage devices.
+For this purpose ffvolume manages directories below the "ffstorage" directory in the top level of a filesystem on either the internal NAS storage or external storage devices.
 Directories below ffstorage are handled as volumes whose name must be unique over all used partitions (multiple occurences are completely ignored).
 These